-Why do I need a San José auto accident attorney?
+Why do I need an auto accident attorney?

 After a traffic accident, or any other type of accident, seriously injured people can benefit from hiring an attorney who knows how to handle their accident case.

 Is it worth it to hire an attorney or just handle my accident case myself?